 Low-income households in the U.S. suffer from disproportionate exposure to air pollution from transportation sources, such as trucks, trains, and planes.
 Low-income households also use transit more frequently than affluent households do; however, they still rely heavily on vehicles to fill their mobility needs.
-Due in part to the high cost of housing near job and transit centers, many other low- and moderate-income individuals are stuck with long commutes in vehicles than are older, less efficient, and costlier to maintain than the average privately owned vehicle.
+Due in part to the high cost of housing near job and transit centers, many low- and moderate-income individuals are stuck with long commutes in vehicles that are older, less efficient, and costlier to maintain than the average privately owned vehicle.
 This is especially true in high-housing-cost states like California.

 California is also at the forefront of progressive environmental initiatives, including many innovative transportation-related environmental justice programs.
 The following research from the Luskin Center for Innovation (LCI) has informed the design and implementation of transportation equity programs in California.

 With funding from the state legislature for UCs, the UCLA Institute for Transportation & LCI are researching various questions relating to transportation decarbonization in California.
 LCI’s current focus is analyzing the economic and labor impacts of hydrogen infrastructure buildout to support clean transportation.
 Other subjects to cover include zero-emissions vehicles, land use, infrastructure, hydrogen fuel, vehicle policy, and environmental justice implications.

 Accelerating Transportation Equity: Innovative Partnership Models for Achieve Equity Micromobility Access in Mid-size Cities (2023 report)

 This report highlights equity-oriented micromobility programs that provide access to shared bicycles and scooters in five US cities.
 Drawing from interviews, the report offers pioneering models and actionable steps for government agencies, micromobility providers, and community-based organizations to expand access and affordability among low-income and black, indigenous, and people of color travelers and improve infrastructure in their communities.